-Assembly Bill 456 proposes significant changes to the laws governing real estate practices in Wisconsin, particularly for transactions involving residential properties with one to four dwelling units.
+Assembly Bill 456 introduces significant changes to the laws governing real estate practices in Wisconsin, particularly for transactions involving residential properties with one to four dwelling units.
 The bill mandates that listing firms must share property information, respond to inquiries, and advertise properties on public platforms, while allowing owners to opt-out of public marketing under certain conditions.
 It also establishes civil immunity for licensees acting in good faith to fulfill these duties, unless they knowingly make false representations.
 Additionally, the bill requires the Real Estate Examining Board to create a consumer brochure outlining the benefits and impacts of public marketing.

 Statutes affected: Bill Text: 452.133(3)(a), 452.133, 452.133(3)(c), 452.19(title), 452.19